WordPress Plugin Vulnerabilities Putting Your Business Website at Risk This Week

 Yes.
 Google blacklisting is a consequence of detected malware or harmful content, not a permanent state.
 The recovery process involves removing all malicious content, hardening the installation to prevent re-infection, and submitting a reconsideration request through Google Search Console.
 Most sites are removed from the blacklist within 24 to 72 hours of a successful clean-up, provided the infection is fully resolved.

 Yes.
-Ongoing security monitoring is available as part of a Technical Assurance Plan.
+Ongoing security monitoring is available as part of a Care Plan.
 This includes continuous uptime and malware monitoring, proactive vulnerability alerts for your specific plugin versions, scheduled security audits, and priority incident response if something does occur.

 From the blog